Pallas's reed bunting: Habitat

 It is common in tundra scrub by water, and also breeds in drier open areas such as open larch forest.

 Description

-The Pallas's reed bunting is a small passerine bird, similar to a small reed bunting and possesses a small seed-eater's bill.
+Pallas's reed bunting is a small passerine bird, similar to a small reed bunting and possesses a small granivore-type bill.
 The male has a black head and throat, a white neck collar and underparts, and a heavily streaked grey back (the reed bunting has a browner back).
 The female is much duller, with a streaked brown head, and is less streaked below than the female reed bunting.

 The song of the male is a repetitive sherp.

 Behaviour

 Its natural diet consists of insects when feeding young, and otherwise seeds.

 Breeding

 Breeding occurs between June and August, earlier in the north of its range.
 The nest, typically made from grasses and sedges, is in a bush and lined with finer materials such as smaller grasses and hair.
 The bunting lays 3–5 cream-colored eggs, which show the hair-like markings characteristic of bunting eggs.
 The incubation period is 11 days.